-The Data Responder shall process the GET request and respond with FHIR Document(s) matching the specified identifier included in the request.
-When the requested document is returned, the Data Responder shall respond with an HTTP Status Code 200.
-The HTTP message-body shall be the content of the requested document.
+The Data Responder shall process the GET request and respond with a FHIR Resource that matches the specified resource id included in the request.
+When the requested resource is returned, the Data Responder shall respond with an HTTP Status Code 200.
+The HTTP message-body shall be the content of the requested resource.

-Additional information on handling responses is provided in the Response Handling section under Exchanging Documents in FHIR.
+Additional information on handling responses is provided in the Response Handling section of the CA:FeX FHIR Implementation Guide.